 Libido & HRT

 This section addresses the role of sex hormones in maintaining libido and sexual function.
-It discusses the manner in which a natural, or surgical menopause, or medications may affect the sexual experience and provides treatment options to restore sexual desire and function.
+It discusses the manner in which the fall in sex hormone levels that accompany a natural, or surgical menopause, or medications may affect your sexual experience and provides treatment options to restore sexual desire and function.

 A healthy lifestyle, a positive attitude, exercise, a loving, giving, patient and understanding partner …all are important.
 But, they can not substitute for adequate hormone levels.
 It is clear and unequivocal; the integrity of the sexual experience is dependent on sex hormones.